OSGeo/gdal/doc/source/api/csharp/csharp_compile_cmake.rst

 If the build environment has .NET 5.0 installed and GDAL is built, then the c# bindings will be built using .NET by default.

-The details of building GDAL are documented elsewhere, but the there are likel to be variants of the following commands run from the root directory of the gdal repository:
+The details of building GDAL are documented elsewhere, but there are likely to be variants of the following commands run from the root directory of the gdal repository:

 .. code-block::

     cmake -DCMAKE_INSTALL_PREFIX ../install -B ../build -S . cmake --build ../build --config Release
-    cmake --build ../build --config Release --target installation
+    cmake --build ../build --config Release --target install

 The C# bindings and sample apps are installed in the install directory (in the above case that would be `../install`, in the `share/csharp` sub folder.
 There would be the following files: